 If your system uses many configuration groups that use wildcards, you can configure the persist-groups-inheritance statement at the [edit system commit] hierarchy level to improve commit time performance.

 Using this option allows the system to build the inheritance path for each configuration group inside the database, rather than in the process memory.
 This can improve commit time performance.
-However, it can also increase the database size by up to 22 percent.
+However, it can also increase the database size.